not-wilson/bitmex-socket/README.md

 # bitmex-socket
 All-in-one solution to handling connection and data send/receive to BitMEX.
+See [DOCS.md](https://github.com/not-wilson/bitmex-socket/blob/master/DOCS.md) for examples.

 If you like my work, please let me know:
 notwilson@protonmail.com